-Qualifiers for the Arena Eventing, Novice, Intermediate, Combined Championships (until 2023) and the Dressage to Music and Introductory Championships (from 2023) must be held after 1 October until four weeks before the Championships.
-Even if the qualifiers and/or Championships run into the summer season they will still be classed as winter competitions.
+Oualifiers for the Dressage to Music and Introductory Championships, Novice Winter Championships, Intermediate Winter Championships and Arena Eventing Championships must be held after 1 October until four weeks before the Championships.
+Even if the qualifiers and/ or Championships run into the summer season they will still be classed as winter competitions.
 In exceptional circumstances dispensation may be granted for any qualifier to run earlier.